How to Select the Best Pediatric Board Review in 2021

 We understand the importance of the question.
-Purchasing a Qbank for your Certification Exam, In-Training Exam (ITE), or Shelf Exam costs more than money.
+Now that the focus has been on self-directed learning since last year due to coronavirus (COVID-19), purchasing a Qbank for your pediatrics board exam, in-training exam, or shelf exam costs more than money.
 Depending on the quality of the Qbank and the outcome of your exam results, it will save or cost you time.
 And time is the limited resource.
+You may still have time to choose a Qbank, though—here’s a reminder of the 2021 exam dates:

 Some individuals do not use a Qbank for their board preparation.
 Consider these questions if you think you may be able to forgo a Qbank: